Roboy/ss18_talk_to_two/README.md

 ## Multiparty Dialog

 The current dialog system was adapted in order to be able to not only understand that there are different people talking but to have a real meaningful conversation with more than one person.
-This part was directly modified in the [Dialog System]{https://github.com/Roboy/roboy_dialog/tree/negin_multi_party_dialog_3}
+This part was directly modified in the [Dialog System](https://github.com/Roboy/roboy_dialog/tree/negin_multi_party_dialog_3)

-## odas_server_this_is_legacy
+## odas_initial_experiments

-Here you can find some of our experiments with ODAS to understand how it works and how we can use it.
+Here you can find some of our initial experiments with ODAS to understand how it works and how we can use it.